 Explain principles of growth and development

-An understanding of the nature and principles of growth and development is very essential for the realization of the aim of education i.e. the maximum growth & development of personality – physical and motor development, cognitive, emotional, social development etc. the teacher has to stimulate growth and development of the child.
+An understanding of the nature and principles of growth and development is very essential for the realization of the aim of education i.e. the maximum growth and development of personality – physical and motor development, cognitive, emotional, social development etc. the teacher has to stimulate growth and development of the child.
 He can do it only if he has a thorough knowledge of growth and development at various stages.

 Meaning of Growth

 Growth term is used in purely physical sense.
 It generally refers to an increase in size, length, height and weight.
 Growth is one of the parts of development process.
 Growth is not a continuous process.
 It starts with conception but ends at some particular age.
 It refers to changes in structure or physique only.

 According to Arnold Gessel, “Growth is the function of the organism rather than of the environment.
 The environment furnishes the soil and the surroundings for manifestation of development, but these manifestations come from inherent inner organism and an intrinsic physiology of development.
 Growth is a process so intricate and so sensitive that there must be powerful stabilizing factors, intrinsic balance of the total pattern and direction of the growth trend”.

 Development implies overall changes in shape, form or structure.